-Loss Reserving Data Pulled from NAIC Schedule P
+Loss Reserving Data Pulled from NAIC Schedule P with Additional Accident Years

 1. Purpose

-2. Description of Schedule P
+1. Description of Schedule P

-NAIC Schedule P contains information on claims for major personal and commercial lines for all property-casualty insurers that write business in US.
+NAIC Schedule P contains information on claims for major personal and commercial lines for all property-casualty insurers that write business in the United States.
 Some parts have sections that separate occurrence from claims made coverages.
 The six lines included in this database are: (1) private passenger auto liability/medical; (2) commercial auto/truck liability/medical; (3) workers’ compensation; (4) medical malpractice – claims made; (5) other liability – occurrence; (6) product liability – occurrence.

-For each of the above six lines, the variables included in the dataset were pulled from four different parts in Schedule P.
+For each of the above six lines, the variables included in the dataset were pulled from four different parts in Schedule P:

 Part 1 - Earned premium and some summary loss data